facebook/prop-types/README.md

 ### React 0.14

 This package is compatible with **React 0.14.9**.
-Compared to 0.14.8 (which was released a year ago), there are no other changes in 0.14.9, so it should be a painless upgrade.
+Compared to 0.14.8 (which was released in March of 2016), there are no other changes in 0.14.9, so it should be a painless upgrade.

 ```shell
 # ATTENTION: Only run this if you still use React 0.14!